rodmcnew/solo-web-monitor/README.md

 npm run build:stand-alone-install
 ```

+# Run:
-2) Run the app:
+1) Start the app:
 ```bash
 npm start
 ```
-3) Navigate to the app in your web broweser at http://localhost:3000
+2) Navigate to the app in your web broweser at http://localhost:3000